CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/network/interfaces` file to set auto-negotiation to *on*, then run the `ifreload -a` command.
-For example:
+Edit the `/etc/network/interfaces` file to set auto-negotiation to *on*, then run the `ifreload -a` command:

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces